 Many young adults claim that they don’t want to drive because…

-- They’re living in big cities filled with public transportation and
+- They live in big cities filled with public transportation and

-So, yes, it made perfect sense that they would rather not put their limited funds into vehicle ownership.
+So, of course, they would rather not invest their limited funds into vehicle ownership.

 But give it time, I said.

 First, young adults are getting better jobs, and to impress their dates/golf-club buddies/boss, they can’t show up in an Uber.

 Second, they’re spawning, and raising a child in the big city has also never been more expensive.
 The suburbs are already beckoning with spacious homes (“For the price of an L.A. condo, we can buy three houses?!”), safer neighborhoods, and well-funded public schools.
 So young parents are flocking to suburbia, where pub crawls are out, and soccer practice carpools are in.